Platform development

 }

-Before starting the backend you need to install the nodejs modules
+Before starting the backend you need to install the nodejs modules and be sure to have started docker compose stack.

 Then you can simply start the backend API with the yarn start command